SchulzLab/EpigenomeAnalysisTutorial-2020/docs/Practical1.rst

 ::
     head ./session1/results/hint_chr1/footprints/hESC.bed

-The 5th column indicate the number of reads around predicted footprint and can be used as metric for filtering.
+The 5th column contains the number of reads around predicted footprint and can be used as metric for filtering.

 **4.** HINT performs footprinting analysis by considering reads at each genomic position after signal normalization and cleveage bias correction.
 T. You need to perform an extra command to generate such signals:
 ::